aparunov/TLMC/README.md

 This repository was created as part of my Master thesis: Transfer learning of interatomic potentials: from molecules to crystals.

 The aim was to use ANI2x model and apply it to crystals as a part of the Seventh CCDC Blind Test of Crystal Structure Prediction Methods.
-Structured can be found here: https://www.ccdc.cam.ac.uk/Community/initiatives/cspblindtests/7-csp-blind-test-targets/ .
+Structures can be found here: https://www.ccdc.cam.ac.uk/Community/initiatives/cspblindtests/7-csp-blind-test-targets/ .

 ## HARDWER REQUIREMENTS